 Given the geographic locations of the required signing authorities, PRAMP will endeavor to make payments to contractors and vendors by Electronic Funds Payment whenever possible.

 Payments will be signed and/or approved by any two of the Executive Committee.
 Payments to an individual may not be signed by that individual.

+Invoices will be provided to the Executive Committee electronically by Docusign for approval by any two of the Executive Committee.
+The approved invoices will be electronically filed and stored.

 A monthly record of payments processed will be provided to the Board for review.